bartboogmans/TurtleBoat/README.md

 ![image](https://user-images.githubusercontent.com/5917472/204147704-3c106978-ce6e-48eb-8dc7-0a3f0bdb95ef.png)

+### Simulation rates
+Rates of publishing position & heading and doing simulation steps can be individually configured.
+Increased simulation rate positively affects accuracy of the model, where significant errors were observed at 2hz and neglectible at 200hz, where the latter did not prove computationally challenging for a common pc, and is thus recommended.
-Evaluating kinetic energy in the simulator allows checking whether the undampened system is conservative (which it should be)
+Evaluating kinetic energy in the simulator allows checking whether the undampened system is conservative.
 With dampening and external forces set to zero, this should remain constant.
-If it is not, errors expected due to: non infinitedecimal timestep (set simfrequency higher), rounding errors. with a 2hz timestep this occasionally resulted in volatile simulation results (within 15 simulation seconds).
-Raising to 200hz solved this (almost no energy gain).
+If it is not, errors expected due to: non infinitedecimal timestep (set simfrequency higher), rounding errors. with a 2hz timestep this occasionally resulted in volatile (unstable due to positive feedback) simulation results (within 15 simulation seconds).
+Raising to 200hz solved this (increase of potential was still there but orders of magnitude lower than dampening effects).